coatespt/cursor-twitter/SESSION_NOTES.md

 ./csv_file_mapping -dir /data/csv | grep "2012-02-14"

 ## Frequency Analyzer

-Give token counts and relative frequency for all the CSV's in the given directory. this utility will differentiate by language.
+This utility gives rank, token counts, relative frequency, and cumulative frequency for all tokens in the CSV's found in the given directory.
+This utility will differentiate by language.
 Be sure you ran the language utility, or the results for any given language will be nonsense.

+Note that language analysis is decent, but not flawless, so words from Tweets in any specific language will not be exclusively of that language.
+In addition, of course, many are nonsense words, names, screen names, etc., which aren't necessarily part of any particular language.

 The output is CSV of the form {rank, token, count, frequency}

 The output by default goes to global_frequency.csv but you can set it to whatever file name you want.

+This program is quite fast--it will do all 5,300 files in just a few minutes.

 ### Build It
 make build-token-frequency